ethanwicker/ethanwicker.github.io/draft_posts/2022-12-20-overview-of-streaming-analytics.md

 Spark Structured Streaming (formerly Spark Streaming) is a stream processing engine built on the Spark SQL engine.
 Structured Streaming is scalable, fault-tolerant, supports event-time windows and stream-to-batch joins, and guarantees exactly-once stream processing.
 Internally, Structured Streaming processes queries using a micro-batch processing engine which can achieve end-to-end latencies as low as 100 milliseconds.

-FOR MORE DETAILS SEE https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html
+This post only provides a high-level overview of Spark Structured Streaming.
+For more details, please see the [official documentation](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).

 #### Fault Tolerance

 In the event Structured Streaming fails (i.e., a fault occurs), end-to-end exactly-once guarantees are ensured.
 Upon restarting, Structured Streaming will not duplicate or miss any processing.
 This is achieved via checkpoint and write-ahead logging.
 This is in contrast to some engines that ensure at-least-once guarantees under a failure, in which data will not be missed but may be duplicated.

-When processing streaming data, Structured Streaming will generate a Result Table.
-Whenever this Result Table is updated, we might to write it to external storage.
+When processing streaming data, Structured Streaming will generate a *result sable*.
+Whenever this result table is updated, we might write it to external storage.
 Structured Streaming provides three output modes:
-- Complete Mode - the entire Result Table will be written to external storage
+- complete - the entire Result Table will be written to external storage
-- Append Mode - only the new rows appended in the Result Table since the last trigger will be written to the external storage
+- append - only the new rows appended in the Result Table since the last trigger will be written to the external storage
-- Update Mode - only the rows that were updated in the Result Table since the last trigger will be written to the external storage
+- update - only the rows that were updated in the Result Table since the last trigger will be written to the external storage

 #### Window Operations on Event Time

-Event time refers to the actual time the event occurred.
-This is in contrast to the actual time Spark Structured Streaming receives and processes the event, commonly referred to as processing time.
+*Event time* refers to the actual time the event occurred.
+This is in contrast to the actual time Spark Structured Streaming receives and processes the event, commonly referred to as *processing time*.

 Aggregations over a sliding event time window are conceptually very similar to grouped aggregations, and are referred to as window operations.

-For example, we may be interested in counting the number of detected furnace ignitor failures every 10 minutes.
-The tumbling window here would be 10 minutes.
+For example, we may be interested in counting the total number of student responses every 10 minutes across all classes of a given school to monitoring application uptime.

 #### Handling Late Data and Watermarking

-Late-arriving data can be handled via watermarking.
+Late-arriving data can be handled via *watermarking*.
 Watermarks tell Structure Streaming how long to wait for late-arriving data, and require a *threshold* value.

-For example, if we are counting the number of detected furnace ignitor failures via a 10 minute sliding window, we could define a watermark threshold to be 5 minutes.
+For example, if we are counting the total number of student responses via a 10 minute sliding window, we could define a watermark threshold to be 5 minutes.
 If an event that occurred at 12:08 was received at 12:13, the event would be correctly included in the count of furnace ignitor failures for the 12:00-12:10 interval.
 However, if the event arrived at 12:17 - which is past our 5 minute watermark threshold - the event would be dropped entirely and would not be included in our count at all.

 #### Types of Time Windows